jwalton/rust-book-abridged/docs/ch10/ch10-01-generic-data-types.md

     let result = largest(&char_list);
 ```

 then internally Rust would actually compile two different functions, a `largest<i32>` and a `largest<char>`.
-This means generic have no runtime performance impact (but they do make your executable slightly larger).
+This means generics have no runtime performance impact (but they do make your executable slightly larger).

 Continue to [10.02 - Traits](./ch10-02-traits.md).